Quick Answer

 If the Mother Objects

-If the mother contests your petition to change the child’s name to yours, the burden of proof is on you.
-We must demonstrate that the change is necessary to strengthen the bond between you and the child.
+The mother may contest your petition to change the child’s name to yours.
+Then the burden of proof is on you.
+We must show the change is needed to strengthen the bond between you and the child.

 Conversely, if the mother is trying to remove your name, the burden is on her.
-Oklahoma courts generally dislike removing a father’s name unless there is evidence of abandonment, abuse, or serious misconduct.
+Oklahoma courts generally dislike removing a father’s name.
+It takes evidence of abandonment, abuse, or serious misconduct.

 Potential Court Rulings